Eagle Terrace vs. Larch: Which Neighbourhood Fits You?

 • Golf adjacency delivers green views but may bring occasional clubhouse activity, maintenance schedules, or stray golf balls along certain fairways.

-• River-proximate areas can have seasonal insect activity and busy trail moments on warm weekends.
+• River-proximate areas can have seasonal activity and busy trail moments on warm weekends.

-• Elevated sites can feel quieter and more private, while also experiencing stronger wind or drifting snow in winter.
+• Elevated sites can feel quieter and more private, while also requiring trips into town of groceries etc.

 Risks, rules, and due diligence